Make-School-Courses/FEW-1.1-Web-Foundations/05 -  CSS Layout with Flex Box/README.md

   - What is it, what is it used for?
   - Flex parent, and flex items
 - Axis
-  - main Axis vs cross axis
+  - Main Axis vs cross axis
 - Float
   - When to use float

 ## In Class Activity I

-- I do, We do, You do: Flex Box
+- I do, We do, You do: Flex Box Justify-content & align-items
-- Reading & Discussion Questions in small groups
-- Draw a picture/diagram
-- Complete Challenges solo or in pair
-- Q&A about tutorials
-- Pair up and code review
-- Pair program
-- Formative assessment
-- Form into groups
-- etc (get creative :D)
+  - Explore Layout with

 ## After Class